musetronstar/tagd/README.md

 	QUERY _interrogator
 	* fins, hair, air, water

+To browse your tagspace, fire up your favorite browser and go to `http://localhost:8082/mammal?t=tag.html`

 So far, that is all that httagd can do.
 More features will be coming soon...

 ### Installation